ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 ------------------
 *How will you display your data?
 Provide some general ideas that you have for the visualization design.
 Include sketches of your design.*

-Minimally, we want to display the temporal and spatial aspects of conflicts in a simulataneous fashion.
+Minimally, we want to display the temporal and spatial aspects of conflicts in a simultaneous fashion.
 We foresee a world map at the top of the design, and one (or more) temporal plots at the bottom showing how different variables changed over time.
 There would also be pulldown menus to filter the data according to specific variable (e.g, intensity, type, region of conflict).

-The following skecth is a first draft design from Yvan we considered to display the data.
+The following sketch is a first draft design from Yvan we considered to display the data.

 <p align="center">Design A: Minimalistic design with a world map, temporal plot, and filters.<br>
 <img src="Designs/designA.jpg" width="800"/></p>

 The sketch above only presents a single temporal plot.
 We would ideally have more than one temporal plot in the overall design.
-We are considering to add a timeline in the form of a Gantt chart (or similar) to show when conflicts occured over time.
+We are considering to add a timeline in the form of a Gantt chart (or similar) to show when conflicts occurred over time.
 Here is a sketch by Ed showing how this would be done.

 <p align="center">Timeline example sketch<br>
 <img src="Designs/timeline.jpg" width="800"/></p>

-*Must-Have Features.
-These are features without which you would consider your project to be a failure.*
+**Must-Have Features** :

-World map wih conflict locations and magnitudes, temporal plot of conflicts (with brushing), filters on conflict intensity, type, and region.
+World map with conflict locations and magnitudes, one temporal plot of conflicts (with brushing), filters on conflict intensity, type, and region.

-*Optional Features.
-Those features which you consider would be nice to have, but not critical.*
+**Optional Features** :
-Additional temporal plots (cross-filtered with the other components of the visualization), arcs or links between adverserial countries.
+Additional temporal plots (cross-filtered with the other components of the visualization), arcs or links between adversarial countries.

 **Project Schedule**